-(iii) People Services
+(iii) Technology & Talent Solutions

-People Services revenue comprises the development and delivery of outsourced recruitment and human resource consulting services.
+Technology & Talent Solutions (previously Talent Solutions) revenue comprises the development and delivery of outsourced recruitment and human resource consulting services.
 The development and delivery of the services for the customer are not considered to be distinct performance obligations and are therefore, accounted for as a single performance obligation.
-As explained in Note 3(s)(i), management has made a significant judgement to determine that the Group acts as principal in providing the contingent labour services to customers over the duration of the contract.
+As explained in Note 3(r)(i), management has made a significant judgement to determine that the Group acts as principal in providing the contingent labour services to customers over the duration of the contract.